Kazimierz Żorawski: Personal life

 In 1863, Żorawski's mother, Kazimiera, took part in the January Uprising against the Russian Empire.
-This uprising started as a spontaneous protest by young Poles against conscription into the Russian Army and was soon joined by various politicians and high ranking Polish officers from the tsarist army.
-While the uprising failed militarily, it did succeed in blunting the effect of the Tsar's abolition of serfdom in the Russian partition.
+This uprising started as a spontaneous protest by young Poles against conscription into the Russian Army and was soon joined by politicians and high ranking Polish officers from the tsarist army.
+While the uprising failed militarily, it succeeded in blunting the effect of the Tsar's abolition of serfdom in the Russian partition.
 Kazimiera was captured and imprisoned by the Russian authorities, and her father was imprisoned in the citadel at Warsaw, where he later died.

 Żorawski had five siblings, one of whom, Stanislaw, became proprietor of the Obrebiec Estate, near Przasnysz.
 In 1940, his property was seized by the Nazis and Stanislaw was arrested and interned at the Mauthausen-Gusen concentration camp, where he died.

-Żorawski fell in with love with the family governess, Maria Skłodowska (later better known as Marie Curie), whose father was a relative of the Żorawskis.
+Żorawski fell in love with the family governess, Maria Skłodowska (later better known as Marie Curie), whose father was a relative of the Żorawskis.
 The two discussed marriage, but Żorawski's parents rejected Maria due to her family's poverty.
-Nevertheless, their hopes of marriage continued until 1891, when a dispirited Maria moved to Warsaw and then to Paris, where she eventually married Pierre Curie and earned two Nobel prizes.
+Nevertheless, their hopes of marriage continued until 1891, when a dispirited Maria moved to Warsaw and then to Paris, where she eventually married Pierre Curie and earned two Nobel Prizes.

-Żorawski married Leokadia Jewniewicz, a well-known pianist.
+Żorawski married Leokadia Jewniewicz, a pianist.
 Her father, Hipolit, was a professor at the Institute of Technology in St. Petersburg, specializing in applied mathematics.
 One of his works, "The Theory of Elasticity", was published posthumously in Warsaw in 1910.

 Żorawski and his wife had three children: Juliusz, Leokadia, and Maria.
-Juliusz became a well-known architect, often compared with Le Corbusier; after World War II he was a professor of architecture at the Kraków Polytechnic.
+Juliusz became an architect, often compared with Le Corbusier; after World War II he was a professor of architecture at the Kraków Polytechnic.